 Significant Risks at the Group Level

-||2018 Significant Risks at the Group Level
+|Fiscal 2019 Significant Risks at the Group Level

-|Major accident involving a Yamaha product
+|Major accidents involving a Yamaha product

 Crisis Management Structure and Activities

-The Yamaha Motor Group works to minimize the damage from and quickly resolve crisis situations as per the “Rules for Initial Response to an Emergency.”
+The Yamaha Motor Group works to minimize the damage from and quickly resolve crisis situations as per the Rules for Initial Response to an Emergency.

 Business Continuity Planning

-To prepare against envisioned risks that could impact the continuity of our business, Yamaha Motor has formulated “Rules of Business Continuity” and responds as per those Rules.
+To prepare against envisioned risks that could impact the continuity of our business, Yamaha Motor has formulated Rules of Business Continuity and responds as per those Rules.

 Yamaha Motor's primary operations are concentrated in Shizuoka Prefecture, and could be affected if a major earthquake were to occur in the Nankai Trough.
-To prepare for this, we have formulated a Business Continuity Plan to maintain the continuity of business operations, based on the damage projected by government bodies and placing foremost priority on the lives and safety of our employees.
+To prepare for this, we have formulated a Business Continuity Plan to maintain the continuity of business operations, based on the damage projected by government bodies and are placing foremost priority on the lives and safety of our employees.

-Specifically, buildings and equipment have been made earthquake and tsunami resistant, emergency stockpiles of food, water, and other essentials are maintained, emergency methods for telecommunications are in place, Companywide evacuation drills (including Group companies located nearby and night drills) and safety confirmation drills are carried out regularly, regular initial response drills are carried out at the headquarters and individual business units, procedures to restore operations have been clarified, and a system for gathering supply chain information is in place.
+Specifically, buildings and equipment have been made earthquake and tsunami resistant, emergency stockpiles of food, water, and other essentials are maintained, emergency methods for telecommunications are in place, and Companywide evacuation drills (including at Group companies located nearby and night drills) and safety confirmation drills are carried out regularly.
+Also, regular initial response drills are carried out at the headquarters and individual business units, procedures to restore operations have been clarified, and a system for gathering supply chain information is in place.
 These and other measures addressing both tangible and intangible effects are carried out comprehensively and continuously.